Stijn-Vdh/Mars_Project_Client/README.md

-# Mars web project group XX
+# Mars web project group 15

 ## Before you start
 * Search for the string XX and replace it with the group number.